List of people who have walked across the United States

 Edward Payson Weston made a publicized walk across the United States in 1909.

 This is a list of people who have walked across the United States from the east coast to the west coast or vice versa.
 Walking or running across the United States has long been pursued as a way to bring publicity to social causes.

-Prior to the founding of the United States, Moncacht-Apé is believed to have been the first documented person to walk across the North American continent in the early 18th century.
+Jerry and Cindy Schultz

+Jerry and Cindy Schultz completed their Habitrek 96, a fundraising effort for Habitat for Humanity that included a walk across America, starting on February 10, 1996 in Olympia, WA and ending in Atlanta, GA on August 30, 1996.
+They co-authored a book called Sole Mates (2003), describing their experience.

 Sam Rezaei and James Dill

 On June 17, 2022, childhood friends Sam Rezaei (21 years old) and James Dill (22 years old) set out to walk across the United States, starting at the Coney Island Boardwalk in Brooklyn, New York.
 On December 3, 2022, 170 days and over 2,800 miles later, they completed their journey at Santa Monica Pier in Los Angeles.